 Sophomore Holyn Lord was the only winner for the Irish in their match against Clemson.

-Women's tennis can't pull upsets By KATE CRISHAM Sports Writer In the drama-filled world of collegiate tennis, the 13thranked Notre Dame women's tennis team has found itself playing a "David" role of sorts this season.
+Women's tennis can't pull upsets By KATE CRISHAM Sports Writer In the drama-filled world of collegiate tennis, the 13th-ranked Notre Dame women's tennis team has found itself playing a "David" role of sorts this season.
 But this weekend, the "Goliath" teams of Clemson and Georgia proved too powerful for the tenacious Irish.
 The Irish were defeated 5-1 by 17th-ranked Clemson on Saturday, before being handed a 6-1 loss by top-ranked Georgia on Tuesday.
 But, according to head coach Jay Louderback, the matches were much closer than the scores indicate.
 We played real well against both Clemson and Georgia," said Louderback.
-"Against Clemson, we had three threeset matches, which were all very close.'
-So far this season, the Irish have surprised such traditional Brigham Young, compiled a 6-3 record against top-25 teams, and finished fifth at the prestigious National Indoors Tournament.
+"Against Clemson, we had three threeset matches, which were all very close.
+So far this season, the Irish have surprised such traditional tennis powers as Arizona and Brigham Young, compiled a 6-3 record against top-25 teams, and finished fifth at the prestigious National Indoors Tournament.
 All this has allowed them to achieve their highest ITA ranking in the program's history.
-However, this incredible feat was slightly marred by the performances turned in by Notre Dame's opponents this weekend.
-Sophomore Holyn Lord provided the sole win for the Irish against the Tigers, defeating Janice Durden 6-3, 6-4.
-In number-one singles, 13thranked sophomore Wendy Crabtree was defeated by 30thranked Boba Tzvetkova 5-7, 2-6, while Laura Schwab lost a hard-fought match to Jan Barrett 3-6, 6-4, 3-6.
-The biggest casualty of the Clemson match for the Irish were the injuries suffered by senior captain Lisa Tholen and OCK STRIP Names mark true Bookstore spirit t's that time of year again.
+Thursday, April 7, 1994 However, this incredible feat was slightly marred by the performances turned in by Notre Dame's opponents this weekend Sophomore Holyn Lord provided the sole win for the Irish against the Tigers, defeating Janice Durden 6-3, 6-4.
+In number-one singles, 13th-ranked sophomore Wendy Crabtree was defeated by 30thranked Boba Tzvetkova 5-7, 2-6, while Laura Schwab lost a hard-fought match to Jan Barrett 3-6, 6-4, 3-6.
+The biggest casualty of the Clemson match for the Irish were the injuries suffered by senior captain Lisa Tholen and see TENNIS / page 12 О С К S R Names mark true Bookstore spirit t's that time of year again.
 All around campus, people Lare hooping it up.
 And that means it's time for the only thing I write that everyone seems to like.
 It's the third annual Bookstore Basketball names column, and this year, there are so many good ones to choose from.

-Jenny Marten And the winners are...
+the Jenny Marten And winners are..